Skip to main content

 How does the striking system work in Nargesa power hammers?

-What advantages does the construction from welded and machined steel sheet offer compared to cast models?
+What are the advantages of welded and machined steel plate construction compared to cast models?

-The applications are endless.
-As the name suggests, it is a hammer, but with great force that the operator does not have to exert directly.
-There are cold applications such as marking, shaping, imitating antique pieces, or the much more common hot applications such as riveting, punching, forge welding, compressing iron, cutting, bending, changing shape and thickness until the desired form is achieved.
+There are cold applications, such as marking, shaping, or imitating antique pieces, and hot applications, such as riveting, punching, forge welding, compressing iron, cutting, bending, changing shape and thickness until the desired form is achieved, etc.

 What maintenance and safety considerations should be taken into account when operating Nargesa power hammers?

-What is the difference between a double-acting and a single-acting power hammer?
+What is the difference between a double-action and a single-action power hammer?

-Single-acting hammers are usually driven by a cam or other system that lifts the weight and releases it without control, unlike double-acting pneumatic hammers, where the operator has full control over the descent.
-Single-acting hammers were very popular in the past, used for many applications unrelated to metal, such as grinding grain.
+Single-action hammers are normally driven by a cam or other system that lifts the weight and releases it without control, while double-action hammers are pneumatically driven and the operator has full control of the descent.

-How does air pressure affect the power and speed of the strike in Nargesa power hammers?
+How does air pressure affect the power and speed of the blow in Nargesa power hammers?

 What types of materials can be worked with Nargesa power hammers?

-All types of ferrous materials can be worked.
-Brass, bronze, gold, silver, etc. The most common are iron or steel with various grades.
-The most common way to work is hot, whether using a coal forge, induction heating, or a gas furnace.
+All types of ferrous materials can be worked: brass, bronze, gold, silver, etc. The most common is iron or steel of different grades.
+The most common working method is hot, either in a coal forge, induction, or gas furnace.

-What is the service life of a Nargesa power hammer and what factors influence its durability?
+What is the lifespan of a Nargesa power hammer, and what factors influence its durability?

-How do Nargesa power hammers compare with other forging systems like hydraulic presses?
+How do Nargesa power hammers compare to other forging systems, such as hydraulic presses?

 Join to our Newsletter